-It is therefore imperative for online casino operators in Canada to adhere to this idea of informed consent and ensure that players are properly oriented on the dangers of gambling before they choose to participate in it.
+It is therefore imperative for the gambling insudtry in Canada to adhere to this idea of informed consent and ensure that players are properly oriented on the dangers of gambling before they choose to participate in it.

 Who is Responsible for Responsible Gambling?

 While the term “responsible gambling” seems to imply that it only applies to the actual gamblers themselves, the wider initiative has become a corporate social responsibility that is (or otherwise should be) applied at every step of the casino service chain.
 As a result, there are more parties that have a vested interest in furthering responsible gambling standards and practices than you might initially expect.

 Like many forms of entertainment and business, government regulators are at the top of the responsible gambling pile, developing and enforcing the laws that lay the foundations of what is and isn’t allowed in the gambling market within their jurisdictions.

 Unlike most other countries, gambling in Canada is not regulated by a single entity on the national level, but rather by many separate entities at the provincial level.
 Kahnawake province is leading the charge on this in Canada and they have the authority to enforce either looser or tighter restrictions on Kahnawake online casinos at their discretion.
 In addition, government regulators may also draw upon their authority to issue a casino license to casino operators and software suppliers who wish to establish a new casino in their jurisdictions.